AlexeyPopovUA/advanced-logger-guide/src/page/AboutContent.md

 ## Runtime environment support

-Builds are generated as ES5 bundles for nodejs and browser environments.
+Builds are generated as ES2015 bundles for nodejs and browser environments.

 NodeJS - tested on latest lts

-Browser - all latest browsers + IE10, IE11 (fetch polyfill)
+Browser - all latest browsers, that support ES2015 JS.

 ## Links